‘Cause nothing hits the spot like good ‘ol Thai food in Singapore.

 A-roy Thai, multiple locations including Novena and East Coast Road

 Thai classics and street food staples are what Blue Jasmine is known for, with a menu of communal plates brimming with fresh flavours.
-Signatures include phad kee mao seafood and the cripsy lemongrass seabass.
+Signatures include the roast chicken and the crispy lemongrass seabass.
 For a fuss-free meal at home, get the bento boxes and savour a little bit of everything.
 The pad Thai set features prawns, Thai fish cake, cha om fried egg, and a scoop of mango sticky rice.
-For a dish with a kick, try the basil chicken krapao set.
-Oh, and vegans can get in on the action with the meat-free meatball tom yum.
+For a dish with a kick, try the basil chicken kaprao set.
+Oh, and vegans can get in on the action with the basil meat-free kaprao set.

 Blue Jasmine, Level 5, Holiday Inn Singapore, 10 Farrer Park Station Road, Singapore 217564